basisproject/paper/src/02-regional-socialism-overview.md

 Why the regional approach?
 It comes down to human nature.
 Nobody likes someone else telling them how to live their life.
 However, it's usually much worse when the person doing so lives far away and has no idea what life is like for people here.

 Economic decisions should reflect the needs of communities, not some state planning board from some distant land.
 Regions are set up such that people participating in the region set the parameters of their own economy to suit their needs.

-Regions are the geographically-separated pockets of ever-growing socialist economies.
-This locality of them, and their ability to function with only a handful of people in them, is the very means by which the movement will eventually spread and grow.

 ## Company profits